mrgnhnt96/revali/doc-site/docs/constructs/revali_server/context/core/meta_handler.md

 :::

 :::tip
 Its not recommended to store primitive types in the `MetaHandler`.
-Instead, create a class that holds the primitive type or use [extension types](https://dart.dev/language/extension-types).
+Instead, create a class that holds the primitive type or use [extension types][extension-types].

 ```dart
 extension type Role(String _) implements String {}